Tunnel Hill, GA: Is Your Property Tax Assessment Too High? (2026)

 Tunnel Hill is a small Whitfield County city just north of Dalton, where the median home value of about $196,000 runs roughly 10% below the county figure.
 If your assessment crept above what local sale prices support, this guide explains how to bring it back in line.

-How Much Can You Save in Tunnel Hill?
+How much can you save in Tunnel Hill?

 Based on a combined tax rate of 2.949%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Tunnel Hill home ($195,600 down by $19,560) would save approximately $231 per year - or $693 over three years with the 299c freeze.
+A 10% reduction on the median Tunnel Hill home ($195,600 down by $19,560) would save approximately $231 per year, or $693 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Tunnel Hill is $963, based on Census ACS 2024 data.
+The median annual property tax bill in Tunnel Hill is $963.
 Using Whitfield County's millage rate of 2.949%, the computed tax on the median home ($195,600) is approximately $2,307.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Tunnel Hill property tax?